PradeepLoganathan/pradeepl-blog/content/blog/what-is-https/index.md

 ---

 [HTTP]({{< ref "/blog/http2" >}})(Hypertext transfer protocol) is a network protocol used to serve up web pages.
 HTTPS, or HTTP Secure, was designed to secure communications between a client and the HTTP server.
-It is a protocol that uses a secure connection to transfer data over the internet.
-This protocol encrypts HTTP traffic before sending it out on the network.
+The main purpose of HTTPS is to provide a secure channel over which data can be transmitted between a web browser and a web server.
+This is especially important when transferring sensitive information, like credit card details, login credentials, etc. This protocol encrypts HTTP traffic before sending it out on the network.
 Early versions of HTTPS used a protocol called Secure Socket Layer (SSL) to encrypt the HTTP traffic.
 Versions 1, 2, and 3 of SSL were discovered to have security flaws.
-The replacement of SSL 3 was a new protocol called Transport Layer Security (TLS).
-TLS 1.0 and 1.1 have also been found to have flaws.
-TLS 1.2 or TLS 1.3 fixed these flaws and should be used, except when legacy systems require the use of older protocols for backward compatibility.
+The successor of SSL 3 was a new protocol called Transport Layer Security (TLS).
+TLS is a cryptographic protocol designed to provide secure communication over a computer network.
+The primary aim of TLS is to provide privacy and data integrity between two or more communicating computer applications.
+It's used in various applications like email, messaging, voice over IP, and HTTPS.
+Earlier versions of TLS have also been found to have flaws.
+TLS 1.3 fixed these flaws and should ideally be used, except when legacy systems require the use of older protocols for backward compatibility.

-HTTPS provides security to HTTP.
 HTTPS secures HTTP by using TLS over TCP on port 443.
-TLS is a protocol that can provide security to any TCP connection.
 Generally, establishing an HTTPS connection involves the client and server negotiating which protocol to use.
 The ideal outcome is that the client and server agree on the most secure, mutually supported protocol and cipher.

 ## HTTP over the wire